A-Grunder/Cellular-Automata-in-Elixir/README.md

 # Cellular Automata in Elixir

-> [!CAUTION]
-> This does not work as of yet.
-If you have any ideas, please let me know.

 This is a simple implementation of cellular automata in Elixir.
 It has the rules of the Game of Life pre-programmed in, but this is designed to be easily changed.

 ## Installation